Olokroth/HotA/content/Harbingers of the Abyss/One-Shot/Nal(thar) Briarthorn.md

 ## BACKPACK
 - Strange mask

-## NOTES
-From beyond the wall, not branded but wanted for a death during a bar fight in the nearest city; daggers and throwing knives.
-He's Altered, hiding a mutation that allows him to harden his skin to the strength of iron.
-Skin is plated, hidden under cloak.

 ## THEMEBOOKS
 | **CIRCUMSTANCE (Origin Theme)**      | **MAGIC (Adventure Theme)**      | **SKILL OR TRADE (Origin Theme)**  | **TRAIT (Origin Theme)**                                |